 I have received research funding and/or funded visiting research fellowships from the Wolfson Foundation, the New York Public Library, the Harry Ransom Center, the Shakespeare Birthplace Trust (Royal Shakespeare Company archives), the Society for Renaissance Studies, Gladstone's Library, and the Arts and Humanities Research Council.

-I have also written, produced and presented a feature-length documentary about Shakespeare's early career in Shoreditch ('Shoreditch: Shakespeare's Hidden London'), and work with a number of prominent theatre companies on Shakespeare productions and festivals.
+I have also written, produced and presented a fully-funded feature-length documentary about Shakespeare's early career in Shoreditch ('Shoreditch: Shakespeare's Hidden London'), and work with a number of theatre companies on Shakespeare productions and festivals.

 At college level, I run the termly Plumer Visiting Fellowship in Early Modern English Literature and am Director of Studies for Visiting Students in English.

 FHS Paper 1 (Shakespeare), FHS Paper 3 (Literature in English 1550-1660); Prelims Paper 1 (Introduction to English Language and Literature); lecture courses in faculty.
 N.B. from 2019-20 some of my normal teaching load will be carried out by a Graduate Development Scholar.

 BA Emmanuel College, Cambridge (2010); MSt Exeter College, Oxford (2012); PhD University of Southampton / Wolfson Foundation, University of London (awarded Feb 2018).